Skip Navigation

 1 Jan 1869

-Endre Endresen was born on the Strømøen farm, Stord parish, Hordaland, Norway, on September 15, 1844.
-He immigrated with his parents and siblings arriving in New York City on Emmigrant in 1851.
+Endre Endresen was born on the Strømøen farm, Stord parish, Hordaland, Norway, and immigrated with his parents and siblings arriving in New York City on Emmigrant in 1851.
 Taking the name Andrew E. Anderson, he joined the WI 15th Infantry, Company B. The men of the company called themselves the “Wergeland Guards” in honor of Henrik Wergeland, the famous Norwegian writer and poet.

 The army listed Anderson as living in Deerfield, Dane County, WI, age 20, a tinsmith, and unmarried.
 He had brown eyes, dark hair, dark complexion, and stood 5’4”.
 He enlisted for three years on March 15, 1864, at Madison, WI, and mustered there on April 20, 1864, as a Private (Menig).
 He joined the 15th Regiment at Dallas, GA.
-He transferred to Company H on December 1, 1864; assigned temporarily to the WI 14th; and transferred on June 10, 1865, to K Company of the 13th Infantry.
+He transferred to Company H on December 1, 1864.
+He was assigned temporarily to the WI 14th; and transferred on June 10, 1865, to K Company of the 13th Infantry.
 He mustered out November 24, 1865, at San Antonio, TX.
-He was a brother to John E. Anderson of WI 3rd Infantry Company K and Nils Anderson of WI 40th Infantry, Company C.
+He was a brother to John E. Anderson of WI 3rd Infantry (Co K) and Nils Anderson of WI 40th Infantry, (Co C).